-We are excited to announce the winners of the inaugural Routledge Inclusive Economics Prize!
+We are excited to announce the winners of the Routledge Inclusive Economics Prize!

-Thank you to all who applied for our first annual Routledge Inclusive Economics Prize.
+Thank you to all who applied for our annual Routledge Inclusive Economics Prize for 2023.
 The judges praised the high standard and quality of all the prize applications received.
-Our aim was to highlight research from diverse voices in the field of economics and finance—research that encompasses marginalized views and encourages equity and solidarity, in turn promoting inclusivity in both research and outcomes.
+Our aim was to highlight research from diverse voices in the field of economics and finance, research that encompasses marginalised views and encourages equity and solidarity, in turn promoting inclusivity in both research and outcomes.

-We were elated at the quality and diversity of the applications we received, and while was a very difficult decision to choose a winner, we believe the chosen research application has the capability to make a significant impact on the growth of inclusivity within the field of economics.
+We were astonished at both the quality and diversity in the applications sent into us and must say it was a very difficult decision to choose a winner, but we believe the chosen research application is able to make a significant impact in the growth of inclusivity within field of Economics.

 awarded to

-What winning the prize means to our recipients—
+What winning the prize means to our recipient—

-Professor Emel Memiş Parmaksiz, winner of the 2022 Routledge Inclusive Economics Prize.
+Professor Chinmayi Srikanth, winner of the 2023 Routledge Inclusive Economics Prize.

 Inclusive Economics Prize Shortlist